 Watch this video by Compassion in World Farming (CIWF):

-So What Are These “White Stripes” In Chickens?
+So What Are These Strange Muscle Problem In Chicken?

 White striping is a meat quality issue that degrades the taste and nutritional value of chicken, according to a report by CIWF.